 Use Proper Conductor Size

-These techniques help improve the efficiency of power systems.
+These techniques collectively help improve the efficiency of electrical systems and ensure that electricity reaches consumers with minimal losses.

 11. Common Problems & Solutions